 Request to Change Service Area Priorities – The Planning Committee serves as the state-authorized Local Planning Council for Los Angeles County.
 Since its inception in 1994, the Planning Committee has periodically received requests to change service priorities.
 Click on the links below to download the guidelines for making the request and the Priority Change Request Form

 Voluntary, Temporary Transfer of Funds (VTTF) –The Planning Committee has developed and approved a process for handling requests for the Voluntary, Temporary Transfer of Funds (TVTF) between child care and development programs in Los Angeles County holding contracts with the California Department of Education (CDE).

-Publications and Reports – The Office of Child Care, on behalf of the Policy Roundtable for Child Care and the Child Care Planning Committee, oversees research and the development of reports and publications that tackle issues relating to enhancing the quality of early care and education programs.
+Publications and Reports – The Office for the Advancement of Early Care and Education, on behalf of the Policy Roundtable for Child Care and Development and the Child Care Planning Committee, oversees research and the development of reports and publications that tackle issues relating to enhancing the quality of early care and education programs.

-Helpful Links and Resources – The Office of Child Care has compiled a list of web-based resources relating to the field of early care and education, including licensing and regulatory compliance, resource and referral, assessing and enhancing quality, professional development, data and research, financing and technical assistance, connecting families to resources, promoting male involvement in early care and education, and more.
+Helpful Links and Resources – The Office for the Advancement of Early Care and Education has compiled a list of web-based resources relating to the field of early care and education, including licensing and regulatory compliance, resource and referral, assessing and enhancing quality, professional development, data and research, financing and technical assistance, connecting families to resources, promoting male involvement in early care and education, and more.

 Service Integration Branch/Chief Executive Office